cbrennanpoole/preamble-project/README.md

     - IT
     - Cannabis Sativa
         - Whole Plant Hemp
-        - Ancillary services relating to both Information Technology and the agribusiness sector that the once criminalized  Cannabis will continue to cause global revolutionary hyper=growth for; as people and communities realize the message, acknowledging God's green herbaceous health and wellness Plants; while complementing the surging sustainability models, and renewable mindsets.
+        - Ancillary services relating to both Information Technology and the agribusiness sector that the once criminalized cannabis will continue to cause global revolutionary hyper-growth for; as people and communities realize the message, acknowledging God's green herbaceous health and wellness plants; while complementing the surging sustainability models, and renewable mindsets.
 ---

 ### Elements:

----

 The People Problems | The Plant Problems | The Profitability Possibilities
 ---|---|---
+A Multi-directional Overview | ⬇ | ➡
 Growing Gaps | Psychoactive-Free Phytocannabinoid Rich | Cannabidiol Craze Substance Use Disorder (SUD) | Medical Maijuana  | Grant Funding
 Opioid Crisis | Recreational | Okay Google Actions are needed